The Lion, the Witch and the Wardrobe: Reading order

-The matter of the reading order of the Narnia series, in the context of the change in their publication order—from its original (beginning with The Lion, the Witch and the Wardrobe) to the later-adopted, now pervasive chronology-of-events order (beginning with The Magician's Nephew)—has been a matter of extensive discussion for many years.
+The matter of the reading order of the Narnia series, in the context of the change in their publication orderfrom its original (beginning with The Lion, the Witch and the Wardrobe) to the later-adopted, now pervasive chronology-of-events order (beginning with The Magician's Nephew)has been a matter of extensive discussion for many years.
 The Lion... was originally published as the first book in the Chronicles, and most reprintings of the novels reflected that order, until departure with the Collins "Fontana Lions" edition in 1980.
-Change, however, had begun earlier—the listing of the books in the English Puffins editions as early as 1974 presented a list as a suggested reading order that placed Magician's first—and with the Collins edition the move to the chronological order, and the series opening with Magician's, was formalised.
+Change, however, had begun earlierthe listing of the books in the English Puffins editions as early as 1974 presented a list as a suggested reading order that placed Magician's firstand with the Collins edition the move to the chronological order, and the series opening with Magician's, was formalised.
 Walter Hooper, for one, was pleased with this, stating that the books could now be read in the order that Lewis himself "said they should".
 When HarperCollins presented its uniform, worldwide edition of the series in 1994, it also used this sequence, going so far as to state that its "editions of the Chronicles ... have been numbered in compliance with the original wishes of the author, C.S.
 Lewis."

 In a work of literary criticism, Imagination and the Arts in C. S. Lewis, scholar Peter J. Schakel calls into question the clarity and simplicity of these conclusions, citing a variety of evidence that opposes a singular view of a correct viewing order, pieces of evidence that include Lewis's own words.
 Laurence Krieg, a young fan, wrote to Lewis, asking him to adjudicate between views of the correct sequence of reading the novels; he held to reading The Magician's... first, while his mother thought The Lion... should be read first.
 Lewis wrote back, stating support for the younger Krieg's views, but called rigid conclusions into question, stating: "I think I agree with your order ... [but] perhaps it does not matter very much in which order anyone reads them."

-"I think I agree with your order for reading the books more than with your mother's.
+I think I agree with your order for reading the books more than with your mother's.
 The series was not planned beforehand as she thinks.
 When I wrote The Lion, I did not know I was going to write any more.
 Then I wrote P. Caspian as a sequel and still didn't think there would be any more, and when I had done The Voyage, I felt quite sure it would be the last, but I found I was wrong.
 So perhaps it does not matter very much in which order anyone reads them.
-I'm not even sure that all the others were written in the same order in which they were published."
+I'm not even sure that all the others were written in the same order in which they were published.
+I never keep notes of that sort of thing and never remember dates.